hamoodahalabed/Microservices-ecommerce/README.md

 - Stores data in **PostgreSQL**.

 ### Payment Service
-- Processes payments for orders.
+- Publishes events to **Kafka** for asynchronous communication and payment email.
-- Publishes events to **Kafka** for asynchronous communication.
+- Not integrated with payment provider yet its only send email with order payment details to the user.

 ### Product Service
 - Manages product inventory and details.